-As Ford threatens to quit the UK and each day brings more catastrophic news – staying silent is no longer an option.
+As Ford threatens to quit the UK and each day brings more catastrophic news, staying silent is no longer an option.

-The company has been a stalwart of British manufacturing since 1909 – but the real threats posed by the UK leaving the EU have forced Ford to review their future.
+The company has been a stalwart of British manufacturing since 1909, but the real threats posed by the UK leaving the EU have forced Ford to review its future.

-The Brexiters are already brushing down their excuses – but most people, Leave or Remain will rightly be dumbfounded at this wholly unnecessary threat to 13,000 British jobs.
+The Brexiters are already brushing down their excuses, but most people – Leave or Remain – will rightly be dumbfounded at this wholly unnecessary threat to 13,000 British jobs.
 We should be more than dumbfounded.
 We should all be enraged at the lies.
-For in the run up to the EU referendum – Brexit voices lined up to tell us that none of this would happen.
+For, in the run up to the EU Referendum, Brexit voices lined up to tell us that none of this would happen.

-And still the nebulous Maybot doesn’t so much as blink.
+And still, the nebulous Maybot doesn’t so much as blink.

-So suggest – as did yesterday that there will be a day of reckoning for the leaders of this ill-judged mess and Jacob Rees-Mogg pops up to say that unless Brexit is delivered, Tommy Robinson and his fans will smash the place up.
-Seventy years ago we fought fascists – today we are expected to appease them.
+So to suggest, as I did yesterday, that there will be a day of reckoning for the leaders of this ill-judged mess and Jacob Rees-Mogg pops up to say that unless Brexit is delivered, ‘Tommy Robinson’ and his fans will smash the place up.
+70 years ago we fought fascists, today we are expected to appease them.

 A Special Place in Hell

-Last week the EU Council President Donald Tusk drew confected rage when he said there was ‘a special place in Hell’ for those who had led Britain into the Brexit catastrophe.
+Last week, the EU Council President Donald Tusk drew confected rage when he said there was “a special place in Hell” for those who had led Britain into the Brexit catastrophe.
 If only such a perdition place existed.

 Less reported in his speech was Tusk’s despair at any effective Remain leadership.
-While Rome burns most anti-Brexit MPs are keeping their heads down and their fingers crossed.
+While Rome burns, most anti-Brexit MPs are keeping their heads down and their fingers crossed.

-Anna Soubry, Caroline Lucas and David Lammy – and voices on the SNP and Lib Dem benches may be honourable exceptions but it’s not enough.
+Anna Soubry, Caroline Lucas and David Lammy and voices on the SNP and Lib Dem benches may be honourable exceptions, but it’s not enough.
 The opposition to this wholesale defenestration of the UK is all but dead.